winderai/bacalhau-landscape-analysis-benchmarks/README.md

-Hereby you find: (1) a collection of working code examples to demonstrate a variety of use cases for different computing frameworks, the table below illustrates the coverage; (2) scripts and instructions to benchmark running time and resource utilization of different computing frameworks.
+In this repository you find: (1) a collection of working code examples to demonstrate a variety of use cases for different computing frameworks, the table below illustrates the coverage; (2) scripts and instructions to benchmark running time and resource utilization of different computing frameworks.
 Please see the instructions below.

 ## Sample code